jkhazraji/Font-Metadata/README.md

-Since Android does not have a method to get font (.ttf, .otf) meta data.
+Since Android does not provide a method to get font (.ttf, .otf) meta data.
 I presents this code made with b4a to get around this.
 Move the webview files(.html, .ttf, .js) to Files directory please
 Libraries:
 fileprovider,